 Library orientations and classes have priority use of the Demonstration Area.
 When not used for Library orientations or classes, the Demonstration Area is open to all patrons.
 Instructors must arrange Library orientations and classes for their courses by contacting the librarian in advance.
-When students come to the Demo Lab during class time, they should not sign up at Pos Lab station.
 Last minute requests will be accommodated when possible.
-Note that the Demonstration Area is only available for Library related orientations and classes and cannot be reserved as a regular computer lab.
+Note that the Demonstration Area is only available for Library-related orientations and classes and cannot be reserved as a regular computer lab.

 Two display cases near the Library entrance are available for use by student groups and clubs, academic “departments,” and for promoting special events.
 Interested individuals or organizations can contact the librarian to discuss the proposed display and to make arrangements for setting it up.
 Given displays are normally active for one calendar month.